 Learn which keywords are sending traffic to your food blog, and much more, by registering for Google Search Console right away.

 How loyal are your readers?
-Calculating your monthly returning reader percentage will tell you.
-It’s one of the key success metrics that we track for Foodie Digital members each month.
+Your returning user/reader percentage will tell you.
+It’s one of the key success metrics that we track for Foodie Digital members.

-Though there aren’t really comprehensive benchmarks out there on the ideal returning reader percentage, we generally believe that if your rate is under 18%, your content strategy probably needs a refresh.
-If it’s 25% or higher, bravo—you’re publishing highly engaging food content.
+Though there aren’t really comprehensive benchmarks out there on the ideal returning user/reader percentage, we generally believe that if your rate is under 15% a month, your content strategy probably needs a refresh.
+If it’s 20% or higher a month, your community likes what you’re serving up.

 10. Inconsistent WordPress support